So you just got your first guitar, and are looking for a way to learn to play?

 - repeat a lesson as many times as you need

 The cost aspect is important as well.
-A paid lesson from a live guitar instructor will cost around $40 for a 50-minute session.
+A paid lesson from an in-person guitar instructor will cost around $40 for a 50-minute session.
 It adds up very quickly.

 An online course will charge around $140 for unlimited access for a year.